A year after Capitol siege, US democracy still faces test

 A special committee of the House of Representatives is investigating, but the deeper they get, the more sensitive it becomes.

-If they find evidence suggesting that Mr Trump knowingly incited the attack, or plotted to illegally keep power, should they risk more turmoil by seeking an unprecedented criminal prosecution of an ex-president?
+If they find evidence suggesting that Mr Trump knowingly incited the attack, or plotted to illegally keep power, should they risk more turmoil by seeking an unprecedented criminal prosecution of a former president?

 For the first anniversary of the attack on Thursday, House Speaker Nancy Pelosi has ordered a "solemn observance" in Congress.

-Mr Trump, who remains the most powerful figure in the Republican Party, plans his own Jan 6 commemoration in Palm Beach, Florida, which he says will focus on the "rigged" presidential election of 2020.
+Mr Trump, who remains the most powerful figure in the Republican Party, is planning his own Jan 6 commemoration in Palm Beach, Florida, which he says will focus on the "rigged" presidential election of 2020.

 Although he has shown no evidence that the election was fraudulent, polls show that around two-thirds of Republican voters believe him.